curtsinger-lab/riker/tests/README.md

 # Ran 1 tests, 0 skipped, 1 failed.
 ```

-Note that `DODO=../../dodo` is necessary in order to define the location of `dodo` relative to the test.
+Note that `RKR=../../rkr` is necessary in order to define the location of `rkr` relative to the test.

 ## Existing Tests